ORIGIN | ASTON MARTIN V8

 Interior | Sunroof

-Leaving the factory with a handful of upgrades, the Aston Martin is presented with a fully functional electric sunroof which retracts a roof panel back into the headlining without disrupting the overall sporty look of the V8.
+Leaving the factory with a handful of upgrades, the Aston Martin is presented with a fully functional electric sunroof which retracts the roof panel back into the headlining without disrupting the overall sporty look of the V8.

 Interested in owning this 70’s luxurious sports car, please inquire by phone or email.
 We are more than happy to welcome any serious buyers to our premises to view the car in its current state and to view our professional in-house facilities.